-- (2) A description of the process to extract, produce, manufacture, transport or refine the source of energy; - (3) The facility's size and configuration; - (4) The ability to increase the capacity of the facility in the future; - (5) Raw materials used, as follows: - a.
+(2) A description of the process to extract, produce, manufacture, transport or refine the source of energy;

+- (3) The facility's size and configuration; - (4) The ability to increase the capacity of the facility in the future; - (5) Raw materials used, as follows: - a.
 An inventory, including amounts and specifications; - b.
 A plan for procurement, describing sources and availability; and - c.
-A description of the means of transportation; - (6) Production information, as follows: - a.
+A description of the means of transportation; ing. - (6) Production information, as follows: - a.
 An inventory of products and waste streams; - b.
 The quantities and specifications of hazardous materials; and - c.
-Waste management plans. - (f) If the application is for an electric generating facility, the application shall include the following information: - (1) Make, model and manufacturer of each turbine and generator unit; - (2) Capacity in megawatts, as designed and as intended for operation; - (3) Type of turbine and generator unit, including: - a.
+Waste management plans. - (f) If the application is for an electric generating facilityunit which is either a bulk power facility or a swable energy facility, the application shall include the following information: - (1) Make, model and manufacturer of each turbine and generatorthe unit; - (2) Capacity in megawatts, as designed and as intended for operation; - (3) Type of turbine and generator unit, including: - a.
 Fuel utilized; - b.
 Method of cooling condenser discharge; and - c.
+Whether the unit will serve base, intermediate or peaking loads; - d.-Unit efficiency; and e.
+Impact on system stability and reliability.

-Unit efficiency; - (4) Any associated new substations, generator interconnection lines, and transmission lines, whether identified by the applicant or through a system impact study conducted by or on behalf of the interconnecting utility or ISO New England, Inc.; and - (5) Construction schedule, including start date and scheduled completion date. - (g) If the application is for a transmission line or an electric generating facility with an associated transmission line, the application shall include the following information: - (1) Location shown on U.S. Geological Survey Map; - (2) Corridor width for: - a.
-New route; or - b.
-Widening along existing route; - (3) Length of line; - (4) Distance along new route;
+(4) Any associated new substations, generator interconnection lines, and transmission lines, whether identified by the applicant or through a system impact study conducted by or on behalf of the interconnecting utility or ISO New England, Inc.; and